plinss/widlparser/README.md

 **Callback.return_type**

-The ReturnType Production of the Callback.
+The return Type Production of the Callback.

 **Callback.arguments**